-Inspire pupils in year 5 and year 6 to create mystery and suspense in their writing using our spooky settings resource pack.
-This could be used as a Hallowe’en activity or at any point in the academic year when you are teaching pupils to describe settings and create atmosphere.
+Inspire pupils in Year 5 and Year 6 to create mystery and suspense in their writing using our spooky settings resource pack.
+This could be used as a Hallowe’en activity or at any point in the academic year when you are teaching setting descriptions and creating atmosphere.

 Pupils will read our model text ‘The Forbidden Place’ and explore how the author has used language to create suspense and a spooky atmosphere, including the use of the senses, varying sentence length, figurative language and the use of dialogue.

 The resource could be used as part of a topic day based on Hallowe’en, or over a series of English lessons.
 It could also be used as a writing project which would be perfect for home learning.

 What is included in this setting description resource pack?

 This is used to inspire writing and can be used as a model for pupils to base their own writing upon.